Syknapse/video_finder_app/README.md

 # Video Finder App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## To run the project

 Run `npm install`

-Then `npm start` for local development
+Then `npm run start` for local development

 `npm run build` to build production bundle

+## To deploy and publish the app

+Run `npm run deploy`
+This will first create an optimised build bundle then deploy it to GitHub Pages where it would go live on the [production website](https://syknapse.github.io/video_finder_app/)